-4.4.3.1 Heterozygous loci are required to perform peak height ratio calculations.

-4.4.3.2 Measurements of peak area may be substituted for peak height.
-If peak area is chosen for measurement, ensure that the software being used is capable of this approach and that the same methods are, and if selected, peak area should be used for all studies.

-4.4.3.3 Laboratories should evaluate the effects of DNA quantity on PHR.

-4.4.3.4 Off-scale data should not be used to measure PHR since the peak height data is not accurate for off-scale peaks.

-4.4.3.5 Laboratories should calculate PHRs using alleles from heterozygous pairs separated by two or more repeats to avoid contribution from stutter artifacts.
+- 4.4.3.1 Heterozygous loci are required to perform peak height ratio calculations. - 4.4.3.2 Measurements of peak area may be substituted for peak height, and if selected, peak area should be used for all studies. - 4.4.3.3 Laboratories should evaluate the effects of DNA quantity on PHR. - 4.4.3.4 Off-scale data should not be used to measure PHR since the peak height data is not accurate for off-scale peaks. - 4.4.3.5 Laboratories should calculate PHRs using alleles from heterozygous pairs separated by two or more repeats to avoid contribution from stutter artifacts.